Fixed Exchange Rates When Governments Babysit Currencies

 3. Handcuffed monetary policy - interest rates must be used to maintain the exchange rate rather than manage domestic economy

-Real-World Application: Argentina's Fixed Rate Disaster
+Real-World Application for your IB Economics Course: Argentina's Fixed Rate Disaster

 In the 1990s, Argentina pegged its peso to the US dollar at a 1:1 rate.
 Initially, this helped control hyperinflation, but when the US dollar strengthened in the late 1990s, Argentina's exports became uncompetitive.
 Unable to devalue due to the fixed system, Argentina plunged into a devastating economic crisis by 2001.